open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/exporters.md

 weight: 4
 ---

-In order to visualize and analyze your telemetry you will need to export them to a backend.
+In order to visualize and analyze your telemetry you will need to use an exporter.

 ## Console exporter